Tontonjo/smart-tab-mute-firefox-extension/README.md

 Not much an issue, but script can only remember 1 latest playing tab, it's not "recursive"

 Changelog:
+### V 2.0.1
+- set the latest audible tab at the right moment

 ### V 2.0.0
 - Added support for a whitelist: thoses tabs will never get muted
 - ignore list now working as expected